JabRef/user-documentation/en/finding-sorting-and-cleaning-entries/specialfields.md

 {% hint style="info" %}
 Pre JabRef 5.2

-The way the special fields are stored in the libraries can be set in **Options → Preferences → Entry Table**.​
+The way the special fields are stored in the libraries can be set in **File → Preferences → Entry Table**.​

 2 modes of storage are available: